NymphBarr's Cranefly

 Overview

-This Charlie Craven pattern from Charlie's Fly Box showcases John Barr's talent for creating effective imitative patterns that fill overlooked niches in the trout's diet.
+This Charlie Craven pattern from Charlie's Fly Box developed in the 1990s showcases John Barr's talent for creating effective imitative patterns that fill overlooked niches in the trout's diet.
 Cranefly larvae are among the largest aquatic invertebrates available to trout, yet few anglers carry an effective imitation.
 The Thinskin body creates the segmented, semi-translucent look of the natural while the sow scud dubbing provides the fuzzy texture that makes these larvae so recognizable.
-The pattern should be tied in sizes 4-8 to match the substantial size of natural cranefly larvae.
+Tied in sizes 4-8 to match the substantial size of natural cranefly larvae.

 Materials